DA: Woman guilty of stealing credit cards from cars parked at gyms

 A Brooklyn woman who prosecutors said snatched credit cards from cars in the parking lots of several Suffolk gyms last year and made more than $5,500 in purchases was convicted of the crimes Tuesday.

-Suffolk County Court jurors returned a guilty verdict against Tasnim Jeffries, 36, who is also known as Tasnim Jeffriesel, on five counts of fourth-degree grand larceny and six counts of fourth-degree criminal possession of stolen property, both E felonies, according to a news release that was issued by Suffolk District Attorney Timothy Sini.
+Suffolk County Court jurors returned a guilty verdict against Tasnim Jeffries, 36, also known as Tasnim Jeffriesel, on five counts of fourth-degree grand larceny and six counts of fourth-degree criminal possession of stolen property, both felonies, according to a news release from Suffolk District Attorney Timothy Sini.

 “This is an individual who broke into half a dozen victims’ cars and went on a shopping spree using stolen credit cards,” Sini said in the release.